 - Provision of carefully chosen and well produced resources

 We have a two year rolling curriculum as our classes will generally be mixed year groups.
-This programme ensures that all aspects of the national curriculum are covered through a range of topics that appeal to the children following their own interests wherever possible.
+This programme ensures that all aspects of the national curriculum are undertaken through a range of topics that appeal to the children following their own interests wherever possible.
 Please see the topic planner for Year A for 2018-19 below.

 Find out more about what we learn in each area of school